 Large companies can have up to tens of thousands of pages.
 Take a look at GE.com.
 Their large array of companies are all listed on the home page, and each division has their own page.
 The home site probably has 50,000 pages you can link to from the home page.
 The average large size company can spend up to $100,000, annually, if you’re not a GE sized business.

 Content marketing is what can set you apart from your competition.
-Blogs, videos, images, graphs, or even a podcast can set you apart from the others.
+Website content such as blogs, videos, images, graphs, or even a podcast can set you apart from the others.
 A good digital video camera can cost as little as $50, while large scale, professional production can cost up to $5,000.

 What you spend, like all the topics covered here, will depend on one thing: needs.
 As a company grows, so must the budget for your website.